Harshi2831/Harshirepo/README.md

 # Publish the Trigger:
 Save and Publish All to enable the trigger.

+# Dynamic Parameters Using Trigger in Linked Services
+Step 1: Define Pipeline Parameters

+Go to the pipeline in ADF and create pipeline parameters by clicking on the "Parameters" tab.
+Example:
+filePath for dynamic file paths. tableName for dynamic database table names.
+Step 2: Pass Parameters to Activities

+Use the @pipeline().parameters.parameterName syntax in activity settings (e.g., in a Copy Data activity source or sink).
+Example:
+json
+Copy code
+"source": {
+  "type": "AzureBlobStorage",
+  "filePath": "@{pipeline().parameters.filePath}"
+}
+Step 3: Configure Trigger Parameters

+Go to the "Triggers" section and create or edit a trigger.
+Add parameters in the trigger definition and map them to the pipeline parameters.
+Example:
+json

+				{
+				  "name": "trigger1",
+				  "properties": {
+				    "annotations": [],
+				    "runtimeState": "Stopped",
+				    "pipelines": [
+					{
+					"pipelineReference": {
+				          "referenceName": "pipeline1",
+				          "type": "PipelineReference"
+				        }
+				      }
+				    ],
+				    "type": "ScheduleTrigger",
+				    "typeProperties": {
+				      "recurrence": {
+				        "frequency": "Day",
+				        "interval": 15,
+				        "startTime": "2024-11-23T07:13:00",
+				        "timeZone": "Eastern Standard Time"
+				      }
+				    }
+				  }
+				}
+Step 4: Use Parameters in Linked Services

+Configure linked services (e.g., Azure Blob Storage, Azure SQL) to accept dynamic inputs.
+Use the @{linkedService().parameterName} syntax to pass values dynamically.
+Example for a Blob Storage linked service: json

+	{
+	  "type": "AzureBlobStorage",
+	  "typeProperties": {
+	    "connectionString": "@{linkedService().connectionString}",
+	    "filePath": "@{pipeline().parameters.filePath}"
+	  }
+	}
+Step 5: Publish and Test

+Publish the pipeline and trigger.
+Test by running the trigger and verify that dynamic parameters are passed correctly to activities and linked services.

 # Best Practices for Triggers
 Use Descriptive Names: Name triggers clearly to identify their purpose.